NOTE: I no longer regularly update this page, but happy to add or update links!

 You might also be interested in checking out this post: So, you want to be an archaeologist in Cambodia?

-A list of current and (recent) past archaeological projects in Cambodia.
+A list of recent archaeological projects in Cambodia.
 Please contact me if you have any additions/changes/or additional information on these projects.

 -The APSARA Authority has many projects in the Angkor region, both collaborative and independent.

 –Cheung Ek: Archaeological investigation of a circular earthwork and kiln site led by Phon Kaseka.

 –Greater Angkor Project: Long-term on-going projects in the Angkor region, run by the University of Sydney, EFEO, and APSARA Authority.

 –History in their Bones Project: From their website-“A diachronic, bioarchaeological study of diet, mobility and social organisation from Cambodian skeletal assemblages.”

 –Industries of Angkor Project: Excavations at the site of Preah Khan of Kompong Svay, an important Angkorian iron-working site, led by Dr. Mitch Hendrickson.

 –A project by Thuy Chanthourn investigating iron working sites in Preah Vihear province.